srikrsna/vanguard/README.md

 So in summary the `u.hasAny(VIEWER, [r.id])` translates to: Allow if the user has Viewer level access to the requested resource.

-Thanks to the power of cel these expressions can be as complex as one needs them to be.
+Thanks to the power of cel, these expressions can be as complex as one needs them to be.
 The only requirement is that the expression must always resolve to a boolean expression.
 (Don't worry this is type checked ahead of time by vanguard)

 Now in our code while somewhere at the beginning of the program,